pajmd/scrapy_nhs/nhs/resources/solr/configsets/GoldenCopyConfig/README.md

 The _default config is schemaless which is not recommended:
 If one has add-unknown-fields-to-the-schema configured in the update processor chain in solrconfig.xml, one is using schemaless mode.
-I removed this update processeur from the chain
+I removed this update processor from the chain

 #### The purpose of GoldenCopyConfig
-is to have a custom soloarconfig.xml where the mutating field update processor is removed from the chain of update precessor
+is to have a custom soloarconfig.xml where the mutating field update processor is removed from the chain of update processor

 #### command to copy the configset
 curl "http://localhost:8983/solr/admin/configs?action=CREATE&name=testConfig&baseConfigSet=GoldenCopyConfig&configSetProp.immutable=false&wt=json&omitHeader=true"